Employee NIC Calculator

 What happens if I work multiple jobs?

 You may be required to pay National Insurance contributions (NICs) on your second income and pay taxes.
 As opposed to income tax, national insurance works differently.
 Each individual has a single tax-free sum available each year.
 As long as the work is with a different employer, each job has its own National Insurance limit.
-The weekly limit (2023/24) is £242.
+The weekly limit (2024/25) is £242.

-And unless you're a corporate director, each job you hold for NIC purposes usually is examined separately.
+And unless you're a corporate director, each job you hold for NIC purposes is usually examined separately.
 It signifies that each employee has reached the lower threshold, yet you can still pay National Insurance Contributions on each work.

 Tell your supervisor if you're not sure whether your jobs are related.
-You can ask to defer payment of National Insurance Contribution in the other job if you have two positions in the 2023/24 tax year and plan to pay Class 1 National Insurance on a weekly income of at least £967 in one of them for the entire tax year.
+You can ask to defer payment of National Insurance Contribution in the other job if you have two positions in the 2024/25 tax year and plan to pay Class 1 National Insurance on a weekly income of at least £967 in one of them for the entire tax year.
 In one of the jobs, you must expect to pay Class 1 NIC at least £4,189 in monthly wages during the tax year.

 You can fill out form CA72A to seek a Class 1 NIC delay.
 If you require advice notes, you can obtain them from the GOV.UK page.